alejandrochang/StudyGuideNotes/react.md

 The component property allows you to specifiy which component you will be passing to which specific path.

 ### Whats are the ways to transition to other pages and what is the best way?
 You can transition to other pages using the <a></a> anchor tag, however you don't want to do this as this doesn't work well with react-router-dom.
 If you user anchor tags the Broswer receives the index.html file and dumps the old HTML file it was showing.
-This is BAD as if you're fetching data etc, it will have to do it again.
+This is BAD as it will also dump all the data that you loaded into your react and redux application at the time.

 You should handle navigation as